zsiki/GeoEasy/doc/reference_guide.rst

 Delete all points
 .................

-Delete all records from coordinate list.
+Delete all records from the coordinate list.

 Save
 ....

-Save the GeoEasy data set, not only the coordinate list.
+Save the GeoEasy data set, not only the coordinate list but the observations too.

 Save as CSV
 ...........